brownsys/paralegal-osdi-2025-artifact/README.md

 Once the benchmarks have finished TODO plot

 To check our CodeQL comparison you run a similar coordination program.
+For us this run took about 10min.

 ```bash
 $ cd codeql-experimentation